Language Reference

 human

 Human nodes pause execution and wait for human input.
-Two modes: choice (predefined options from edge labels) and freeform (open text input).
+Four modes: choice (predefined options from edge labels), freeform (open text input), interview (structured Q&A from upstream agent output), and yes_no (binary Y/N prompt).

 human Approve